-Though STEM education at the K-16 level has continued to expand, and numerous programs have been created to promote STEM with girls and women, there continues to be a gender gap in STEM fields and careers (Archer et al., 2012; Chang, 2019; UNESCO, 2017).
+Though STEM education at the K-16 level has continued to expand and numerous programs have been created to promote STEM with girls and women, there continues to be a gender gap in STEM fields and careers (Archer et al., 2012; Chang, 2019; UNESCO, 2017).
 Research has noted numerous reasons for this gap, not limited to gender stereotypes (Shapiro & Williams, 2011; UNESCO, 2017), earning discrepancies (Xu, 2015), teacher bias, and a lack of female voice in STEM programming.
-Figure 6.2 highlights the "ecological framework of factors influencing girls' and women's participation, achievement and progression in STEM studies" (p.
+Figure 36 in UNESCO's (2017) report Cracking the code: girls' and women's education in science, technology, engineering and mathematics highlights the "ecological framework of factors influencing girls' and women's participation, achievement and progression in STEM studies" (p.
 40).